GraphECL/GraphECL/README.md

 sh heterophilous/run_ind.sh
 ```

-Details about the large-scale datasets will be released to the public upon acceptance
+More details about the large-scale datasets will be released to the public upon acceptance